ianlumiere/PracticeProblems/spark/spark_notes.md

 Supports SQL
 Supports several modes of deploymen: Standalone, Apache Mesos, Hadoop YARN, K8S.
 These are all different cluster managers Read data from PostgreSQL, Cassandra, S3, HDFS, Blob, etc. It supports many other data sources.
-PySpark lets you use python to write Spark code, but it is a little slower (will be easier for me though given my Python/Pandas knowledge)
+PySpark lets you use python to run transformations on RDDs and to write Spark code, but it is a little slower (will be easier for me though given my Python/Pandas knowledge)